 Where my old horse should be

+The full lyrics can be found further down the page.
 If you are short on time tap here to jump immediately to ALL the lyrics.

-If you have a bit 'o time, read on for 5 fun facts about this classic Irish folk song.
+But if you have a bit 'o time, read on for 5 fun facts about this classic Irish folk song.
 Spoiler alert - the drunk man carries on as the excuses get more and more ridiculous.

 Here are some fun facts about Seven Drunken Nights.
 Hopefully they will entice you to sing along next time you hear it!